London Conference of 1832

 The London Conference of 1832 was an international conference convened to establish a stable government in Greece.
-Negotiations between the three Great Powers (Britain, France and Russia) resulted in the establishment of the Kingdom of Greece under a Bavarian Prince.
+Negotiations among the three Great Powers (Britain, France and Russia) resulted in the establishment of the Kingdom of Greece under a Bavarian prince.
 The decisions were ratified in the Treaty of Constantinople later that year.
 The treaty followed the Akkerman Convention which had previously recognized another territorial change in the Balkans, the suzerainty of the Principality of Serbia.

 Background

 Greece had won its independence from the Ottoman Empire in the Greek War of Independence (1821–1829) with the help of Britain, France and Russia.
 In the London Protocol of 3 February 1830, the three powers had assigned the borders of the new state.
-However, when the governor of Greece, John Capodistria (Ioannis Kapodistrias) was assassinated in 1831 in Nafplion, the Greek peninsula plunged into confusion.
-The Great Powers sought a formal end of the war and a recognized government in Greece.
+However, when the governor of Greece, Ioannis Kapodistrias was assassinated in 1831 in Nafplion, the Greek peninsula plunged into confusion.
+The Great powers sought a formal end of the war and a recognized government in Greece.